clioh/pointwitter/README.md

 ## GraphQL endpoints

-_The GraphQL endpoints are as follows_
+_The GraphQL endpoints are as follows._

 ### Queries